Powerhouse Parramatta

 Powerhouse Parramatta International Design Competition Jury

-We are proud to acknowledge that Genton's studios are on the lands of the Gadigal People of the Eora Nation and the Wurundjeri Woi-Wurrung People of the Kulin Nation.
+We acknowledge the Gadigal People of the Eora Nation and the Wurundjeri Woi-Wurrung People of the Kulin Nation, the Traditional Custodians of the lands where Genton works.

 Continue